“Montjoie Saint Denis!” The cry of times past

 In prayer among the tombs of France’s kings:

 The great basilica stands dark and cold,

 For, here, where sects and antipopes hold sway,

 Are left for Huns but other Huns to slay.

 St. Denis : Bishop of Paris and martyr, sent by Pope St. Fabian (236-250) into Gaul for its conversion.

 “Montjoie, Saint Denis!” : Battle cry of the French forces during the Crusades.

-Martyrs Hill : Latin Mons Martyrium, (French “Montmartre”) where many Christians were martyred in the 3rd century, including St. Denis, one of the patrons of the city of Paris.
+Martyrs Hill : Latin Mons Martyrium, (French “Montmartre”) where many Christians were martyred in the 3rd century, including St. Denis, patron of Paris.

 regicidal nation : The French Republic whose revolutionary origins include the murder of the Très Chrétien Roi de la France, Louis XVI.

-sects and antipopes : The demonic false religion of Vatican II.
+sects and antipopes : The demonic, false religion of Vatican II and its invalid hierarchy.